 Eat, smack your lips, drizzle it down your chin and enjoy!

-Oh yes, I love pickles.
+Oh yes, I love Bread and Butter Refrigerator Pickles.
 They have a way of wiggling themselves into my heart.

 Til we meet and eat again,

 Be sure to sign up for our emails so you don’t miss the latest recipes! ⇒ Sign up here. ⇐

 This post may contain affiliate links for which we get a small portion to help support this blog.

 © GATHER FOR BREAD.
 All images & content are copyright protected.
 Please follow my Sharing Policy if you would like to use or share any part of this post.

 - About 4-5 pounds pickling cucumbers